 When he was on the roof, Mike Bacon discovered another concern.

 "In the middle of the roof right there, you can see it going down," she said pointing to a subtle dip or two in shingles.

-Her son Mike – a medical supply salesman who used to do roofing – showed us where he believes bad wood was not replaced.
+Her son Mike – a medical supply salesman who used to do roofing – showed us where he believes bad wood was

 "Right here I can feel like wood has already given way," said Mike Bacon as he stepped on some portions of the newly shingled roof that dipped slightly.

 At the top of the work proposal, the roofer agreed to replace all bad wood on the roof deck.